Icannotcodelol/siteagent/README.md

-# Redario - Document-Based AI Chatbot Platform
+# SiteAgent - Document-Based AI Chatbot Platform

 This project aims to build a multi-tenant web platform where users can upload documents, generate personalized AI chatbots based on that content, embed these chatbots on their own websites, and view usage analytics.